mlfarrell/VGL-Vulkan-Core/README.md

 - Rendering performant OpenGL-style thick lines WITHOUT using a geometry shader would be a nice addition.

+**When submitting pull requests**, please take a look at the [Coding Style Guide](StyleGuide.md).
+I am not sure if this project is at the point yet where multiple contributors will be a thing, but keep in mind that all changes must preserve compatability with existing engines that use this core.
+So no major API changes or anything like that will be accepted at this point.

 ## License

 This software is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)